 Permanent life insurance includes whole-life and universal-life coverage and lasts throughout one’s entire lifetime.
 They offer lifelong protection and often carry a cash value that you can leverage if needed.
 While the premiums on permanent life insurance remain fixed from the day you obtain your policy, they are usually higher than term life insurance options.
 Many permanent life insurance plans also include a savings component, allowing the policyholder to use the policy as an investment vehicle to grow your wealth.

 For many young newlyweds, term life insurance policies may be a simpler and more affordable solution.
 Term life insurance protects temporary needs – such as the duration of your mortgage or until your children are no longer dependent on your income – and lasts for a pre-set period, which typically ranges from 10 to 30 years.
 Should you choose to renew your policy upon the conclusion of the term, you’ll often pay a higher premium, given that as you age, your health status may change.
+Shop around for the best term life insurance quotes.
 Many term insurance policies can be converted to permanent insurance policies should your priorities or coverage needs change.

 While there are joint life insurance policies available, these tend to be more expensive than individual policies.
 Note that some joint policies also do not pay out a death benefit until both spouses have passed.